Atherosclerosis

 Medicines

 Medicines can help manage risk factors and treat atherosclerosis or its complications.
-Your doctor may also prescribe medicines to treat other medical conditions, such as high blood pressure, that can worsen plaque buildup.
+Your provider may also prescribe medicines to treat other medical conditions, such as high blood pressure, that can trigger plaque buildup or make it get worse.

 Medicines often used to treat atherosclerosis or related conditions are listed below.